mallowlabs/npm-ls-overrides/README.md

 ## How it works

+1. `npm-ls-overrides` reads `package.json` to identify defined overrides
-1. `npm-ls-overrides` executes `npm ls --all --json` to get the complete dependency tree
+2. It executes `npm explain <package> --json` for each override to get detailed dependency information
-2. It parses the output to find packages marked with `overridden: true`
+3. It parses the output to find packages marked with `overridden: true`
-3. It reads `package.json` to get the defined overrides
+4. It builds a unified tree structure from all dependency paths to avoid duplicate nodes
-4. It compares the two lists to identify unused overrides
+5. It compares used overrides with defined overrides to identify unused ones
-5. Returns exit code 1 if any unused overrides are found
+6. Returns exit code 1 if any unused overrides are found